Deformations of the braid arrangement and Trees: Counting regions of -braid arrangements

 In this section we present our counting results for the regions of $S$-braid arrangements.
 Throughout this section, $S$ is a finite set of integers, $m=\max(|s|,~s\in S)$, and $n$ is a non-negative integer.

-We start with the definition of $S$-boxed trees, and express the number of regions of $\mA_S(n)$ as a signed count of $S$-boxed trees.
-Then we go on to express the number of regions of $\mA_S(n)$ as an unsigned count of trees in the case where $S$ is \emph{transitive}.
+We start with the definition of \emph{$S$-boxed trees} (Definition \ref{def:boxed-trees}), and then express the number of regions of $\mA_S(n)$ as a signed count of $S$-boxed trees (Theorem \ref{thm:signed-count}).
+Then we restrict our attention to \emph{transitive sets} $S$ (Definition \ref{def:transitive}) and for them we express the number of regions of $\mA_S(n)$ as an unsigned count of trees (Theorem \ref{thm:unsigned-count}).